An essential part of video production and filmmaking is ensuring quality sound.

 Monitoring your audio and being cautious about hard surfaces and echoes is always necessary.

 How To Use A Shotgun Microphone

-A recorder such as the Zoom H4N Pro (link to Amazon) is a relatively inexpensive way to use an external microphone and lets you monitor levels with headphones and adjust the sensitivity before recording.
+A recorder such as the Zoom H4N Pro is a relatively inexpensive way to use an external microphone.
+It lets you monitor levels with headphones and adjust the sensitivity before recording.

-After setting up your microphone and recorder, there still are a couple of things to take into account.
+After setting up your microphone and recorder, there still are a couple of things to consider.

-These microphones are directional, so they pick up what they’re aimed at, including anything behind them.
+Because shotgun microphones are directional, they pick up what they’re aimed at, including anything behind them.
 Booming limits the audio collected to your subject and the ground beneath them.

-In certain situations, you may find yourself needing to position the microphone below or to the side of your subject.
-If this is done, monitor your audio before shooting to make sure you aren’t picking up any unwanted sound.
+In certain situations, you may need to position the microphone below or to the side of your subject.
+If this is done, monitor your audio before shooting to ensure you aren’t picking up any unwanted sound.